RoshiniAjoy797/spring-mvc/spring-mvc-json/README.md

 SPRING 3 MVC + JSON (RAW DATA) PROJECT

 Goal:
-This project demonstrates a service-oriented Spring MVC app (version 3.2.2.RELEASE) that returns raw JSON data using Jackson 1.9.10 — no views, no JSP, just pure JSON API like a REST king/queen 👑.
+This project demonstrates a service-oriented Spring MVC app (version 3.2.2.RELEASE) that returns raw JSON data using Jackson 1.9.10 — no views, no JSP, pure JSON API.

 Technologies Used: